Space-Eternity-3/SE3-Website/src/pages/about.md

 ## Backpack

-To use your backpack, you can press the small "B" button again in the right UI segment.
+To open backpack window, press E and look at the right UI segment.
+Backpack is in the 'B' category.
-When you unlock your first 3 slots you can move some of your items into the backpack.
-By clicking the arrow button over a specified slot.
+You can unlock your slots by upgrading backpack in the upgrade window.

 | ![SE3_image](../../static/img/ab/backpack1.png) |
 | ----------------------------------------------- |

+To insert item into a backpack, press the '^' button over an item slot.
+- RMB - to move all items
+- LMB - to move only one item

 | ![SE3_image](../../static/img/ab/backpack2.png) | ![SE3_image](../../static/img/ab/backpack3.png) |
 | ----------------------------------------------- | ----------------------------------------------- |

 When you want to get this item back, just click the slot in the backpack.
-RMB - moving all items from a slot, LMB - moving only one item.

 ## Junkyard

-When you don't have enough space in your inventory, it must be required to get rid of some items.
-Just do not place them on some random asteroids.
-You can destroy them using the built-in junkyard.
-Just press the small "J" button, move your junk into a special slot and click "discard".
-After that, you will receive a short humoristic message generated by ChatGPT.
+You can discard some items using junkyard.
+It's in the 'J' category of the right UI segment.
+After doing so, you will receive a short humoristic message generated by ChatGPT.

 | ![SE3_image](../../static/img/ab/junkyard1.png) |
 | ----------------------------------------------- |